Mike Garrett: Interest in professional baseball

+NFL career statistics

 After professional football

+Garrett graduated with a degree in sociology from USC.
+While still in college he helped found the Cool Head Program, working with youth.
 After his professional football career, Mike Garrett earned a Juris Doctor from Western State University College of Law in 1986, but never took the bar exam.
-He was the director of business development for the Great Western Forum, worked in the district attorney's office in San Diego and worked in various management positions.
+He was the director of business development for the Great Western Forum, worked in the district attorney's office in San Diego and worked in various management positions, and was also a youth counselor.
 He also did color commentary for USC football telecasts.

+Garrett established the East Los Angeles Youth Activities Foundation (now the Mike Garrett Foundation), in 1989.
+He also worked in real estate and construction firms after leaving football.
+He was unsuccessful in twice running for political office.
+In 1990, he received the NCAA's Silver Anniversary Medal for his post-collegiate activities.

 In January 1993, Garrett returned to USC to become its sixth athletic director.
 He came under fire when he hired the heavily criticized Pete Carroll as head football coach in 2001, but was vindicated when USC returned to status as a dominant football power.
 In 2005, he allowed safety Darnell Bing who was at USC at the time to wear his retired number 20 for his senior season.
 In 2010, the USC football program was hit with severe NCAA sanctions, and USC self-imposed sanctions on its basketball program, in the wake of allegations about violations involving former USC stars Reggie Bush and O. J. Mayo.
 These sanctions have been criticized by some NCAA football writers, including ESPN's Ted Miller, who wrote, "It's become an accepted fact among informed college football observers that the NCAA sanctions against USC were a travesty of justice, and the NCAA's refusal to revisit that travesty are a massive act of cowardice on the part of the organization."
 On July 20, 2010, USC's incoming president, Max Nikias, announced major changes in the athletic department, including Garrett's replacement (effective August 3, 2010) by businessman and former USC quarterback Pat Haden.

 In June 2013, Garrett became athletic director at the historically black college, Langston University, an NAIA school in Langston, Oklahoma.
 He resigned that position less than two years later.
 He is a board member for the Lott IMPACT Trophy, which is named after Ronnie Lott and is awarded annually to college football's Defensive IMPACT Player of the Year.

-Garrett retired from the position of Executive Director of the Athletics Department at California State University, Los Angeles in 2016.
+In 2015, he was named executive director of athletics for California State University, Los Angeles (Cal State LA).
+Garrett retired from the position of Executive Director of the Athletics Department at Cal State LA in 2016, in light of claims made against the school for his using language in a sexist manner (such as babe or sweetheart) with women in his department.